astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 We updated f_gas and f_mol using M_gas and M_dyn of both RXJ1131+companion , i.e., as a merger system.

-For other comments, please refer to our response to point 11 and 12 (since they are repeated here).
+For the other comments, please refer to our response to point 11 and 12, where we describe how we took them into account.